JohanWangE/DeepLab/README.md

 > In this test, 2prime want's to discover the landscape of deep neural networks

 This test is also a simple example to learn pytorch.

+## ResNet Test
+> Hope to discover the dynamic of ResNet